Learning Relevant Contextual Variables Within Bayesian Optimization: Related work

 \paragraph{Cost-aware BO.}

-In most methods, the BO budget is given in iterations, implicitly assuming that each evaluation has the same cost, whereas they may vary significantly across different space regions~\citep{lee2020costaware}, or depend on the number of variables we intervene over.
-Cost-aware BO integrates the cost-constrained nature of the problem, usually through the acquisition function, but also with more involved strategies like constrained Markov decision processes~\citep{eriksson_2021_nonmyopiccost}.
-To the best of our knowledge, the cost of intervening on contextual variables has not been studied before.
+In most methods, the BO budget is given in iterations, implicitly assuming that each evaluation has the same cost.
+In practice, cost may vary significantly across different regions of the input space~\citep{lee2020costaware}, or depend on the number of variables we optimize over.
+Cost-aware BO integrates the cost-constrained nature of the problem, usually within the acquisition function.
+Let us also mention more involved strategies like constrained Markov decision processes when the total budget is known beforehand~\citep{eriksson_2021_nonmyopiccost}.
+The recent work by \citet{bocv} carries out Robust BO while at the same time involving a notion of controlled variables at a cost.
+However---unlike our framework---they require the nonselected variables to be sampled from a \emph{known} distribution at each iteration.